Dost Mohammad of Bhopal: Early life

-Dost Mohammad Khan was born in 1657 in the Tirah region of Bangash district on the western frontier of the Mughal Empire (now in Federally Administered Tribal Areas, Pakistan).
+Dost Mohammad Khan was born in 1657 at the Tirah region in the Subah of Kabul situated on the North-western frontiers of the Mughal Empire (now corresponding to the Khyber Pakhtunkhwa Province of Pakistan).
 His father Nur Mohammad Khan was an Afghan nobleman belonging to the Mirazikhel clan of the Orakzai tribe.
-This tribe lives in Tirah and the Peshawar region.
+This tribe lived in & continues to lives in Tirah and the Peshawar region.

 In his mid-20s, Dost Mohammad Khan was engaged to Mehraj Bibi, an attractive girl from a neighboring Orakzai clan.
 However, Mehraj was later betrothed to his cousin, because Khan's character was seen as too aggressive and rough.
 An angry Khan killed his cousin, leading to his ostracism from his family.

 Attracted by the promise of a bright future in the Mughal Emperor Aurangzeb's service, Khan set out for Jalalabad, near Delhi, where his Pashtun relatives had settled.
 He was welcomed by the family of his relative Jalal Khan, the Mughal mansabdar (a military aristocrat) of Jalalabad's suburb Lohari.
 He arrived in Jalalabad sometime between 1696 and 1703, and spent some time with Jalal Khan's family.
 During a birthday celebration, a fight broke out between Dost and one of Jalal Khan's sons, over one of the young housemaids.
 Jalal Khan's son attacked Dost with a bow and arrow, and Dost killed him with a dagger in retaliation.

 Following this incident, Dost Mohammad Khan decided to flee to Delhi, the Mughal capital.
 His horse collapsed and died after six hours of galloping.
 Khan continued his journey on foot and reached Karnal.
 While waiting in front of a bakery to steal some food, he was recognized by the old clergyman Mullah Jamali of Kashgar, who had taught him Koran in Tirah.
-Mullah Jamali had left Pushtunistan, and had founded a madrasa (Muslim school) in Delhi.
+Mullah Jamali had left Pashtunistan, and had founded a madrasa (Muslim school) in Delhi.
 Khan spent around a year in Delhi under Mullah Jamali's shelter, after which he decided to join the Mughal army.
 The Mullah helped him financially by giving him a horse and five asharfis (gold coins).